BrightspaceUI/core/mixins/visibility-mixin.md

 # VisibilityMixin

-The `VisibilityMixin` can be used to show, hide or remove your component with an opacity and transform transition.
-During the transition, a dummy element wraps around your component and separately handles transitioning the height of your component.
-This is done to make the opacity and transform transitions more noticeable.
+The `VisibilityMixin` can be used to show, hide or remove your component with an opacity and animated transition.

 ## Usage